fossasia/pslab-mini-hardware/README.md

 # pslab-mini-hardware

 This repository contains the PSLab-Mini hardware design files.
-PSLab Mini is a scaled-down version of the PSLab board, aiming to provide instruments for doing signal measurements.
+PSLab-Mini is a scaled-down version of the PSLab board, aiming to provide instruments for doing signal measurements.
 It consists of an Oscilloscope, a Logic analyzer, and a Multimeter.

 It also integrates an ESP chip in conjunction with the main MCU(STM32), for enabling wireless connectivity via the board.